Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 * Sunhelm (can be turned off in the MCM and ignored.
 Cannot be removed)
 * Frostfall (can be turned off in the MCM and ignored.
 Cannot be removed)
 * Immersive Horses
-* Skyrim Unbound Reborn (this is responsible for all of the wildlander "background configuration" of MCM's and the like when you start the game.)
+* Skyrim Unbound Reborn (this is responsible for all of the Wildlander "background configuration" of MCM's and the like when you start the game.)
-* Requiem is the core mod in this pack - (It's literally the heart and soul of the modlist - without it you arent playing wildlander) .
+* Requiem is the core mod in this pack - (It's literally the heart and soul of the modlist - without it you arent playing Wildlander) .

 For anything else  read the advise [Here](https://old.reddit.com/r/skyrimmods/comments/14d7x1t/the_do_not_remove_any_mod_midplaythrough_is_awful/) about uninstalling mods mid-play-though.